michalk-k/Home-Assistant-TimscaleDB/docs/index.md

                                                                       now
 ```

-💡 Anticipating the facts: querying daily aggregation can result in real-time results!
+💡 Anticipating the facts: querying daily aggregation can result in real-time results, like querying ltss table!
+Keep reading!

 ## Hypertables
 The TimescaleDB introduces a new table engine, the so-called hypertable.
 For a lot of use cases, it behaves like a traditional table.
 The underlying architecture makes it a special type of table designed for efficient time-series storage and querying.